method-inc/bots/README.md

 Go to the `/test` route to run test matches.
 In the dropdown menus, you can choose the bots to compete.
 Click the "new game" button to start and view the match.

-** Note: Game Id is attached to gameState object once s new game has been initialized for debugging purposes
+** Note: Game Id will be attached to the gameState object once a new game has been initialized for debugging purposes

 # Questions or Issues